-We have organized our proxy voting and engagement program around three broad principles:
+State Street Global Advisors' proxy voting and engagement program focuses on three broad principles:

-Effective Board Oversight

-We believe that well-governed companies can protect and pursue shareholder interests better and withstand the challenges of an uncertain economic environment.
-As such, we seek to vote director elections in a way that we believe will maximize long-term value.
+1. Effective Board Oversight: We believe that well-governed companies can protect and pursue shareholder interests better and withstand the challenges of an uncertain economic environment.
 Principally, a board acts on behalf of shareholders by protecting their interests and preserving their rights.
 In order to carry out their primary responsibilities, directors undertake activities that include setting strategy and providing guidance on strategic matters, selecting the CEO and other senior executives, overseeing executive management, creating a succession plan for the board and management, and providing effective oversight of material risks and opportunities relevant to their business.
 Further, good corporate governance necessitates the existence of effective internal controls and risk management systems, which should be governed by the board.

 We view board quality as a measure of director independence, director succession planning, board diversity, evaluations and refreshment, and company governance practices.
 We believe independent directors are crucial to good corporate governance; they help management establish sound corporate governance policies and practices.
 We believe a sufficiently independent board is key to effectively monitoring management, maintaining appropriate governance practices, and performing oversight functions necessary to protect shareholder interests.
-We also believe the right mix of skills, independence, diversity, and qualifications among directors provides boards with the knowledge and direct experience to manage risks and operating structures that are often complex and industry-specific.
-We vote for the (re-)election of directors on a case-by-case basis after considering various factors set forth in this Policy, including, but not limited to, board quality, general market practice, and availability of information on director skills and expertise.
-When voting in director elections, we do so on behalf of and in the best interest of the funds and client accounts we manage and do not seek to change or influence control of the company.
+We also believe the right mix of skills, independence, diversity, and qualifications among directors provides boards with the knowledge and experience to manage risks and operating structures that are often complex and industry-specific.

-Disclosure It is important for shareholders to receive timely and accurate reporting of a company's financial performance and strategy so that they are able to assess both the value and risk of their investment.
+2. Disclosure: It is important for shareholders to receive timely and accurate reporting of a company's financial performance and strategy so that they are able to assess both the value and risk of their investment.
 In addition to information related to strategy and performance, companies should also provide disclosure relating to their approach to corporate governance and shareholder rights.
-Such information allows investors to determine whether their economic interests have been protected by the board and provides insights into the quality of the board's oversight of management.
+Such information allows investors to determine whether their economic interests have been safeguarded by the board and provides insights into the quality of the board's oversight of management.
 Ultimately, the board of directors is accountable for the oversight and disclosure of the material risks and opportunities faced by the company.
-Shareholder Protection State Street Global Advisors believes it is in the best interest of shareholders for companies to have appropriate shareholder rights and accountability mechanisms in place.
+3. Shareholder Protection: State Street Global Advisors believes it is in the best interest of shareholders for companies to have appropriate shareholder rights and accountability mechanisms in place.
 As a starting place for voting rights, it is necessary for ownership rights to reflect one vote for one share to ensure that economic interests and proxy voting power are aligned.
-This share structure best supports the shareholders' right to exercise their proxy vote on matters that are important to the protection of their investment such as share issuances and other dilutive events, authorization of strategic transactions, approval of a shareholder rights plan, and changes to the corporate bylaws or charter, among others.
-In terms of accountability mechanisms, we believe there should be annual elections of the full board of directors.
-The ability to elect, remove and nominate directors on at least an annual basis provides the appropriate checks and balances to ensure that the board of directors are undertaking their responsibilities in the best interests of their shareholders.
-Shareholder Proposals When voting our clients' proxies, we may be presented with shareholder proposals at portfolio companies that must be evaluated on a case-by-case basis and in accordance with the principles set forth above.
-For proposals related to commonly requested disclosure topics, we have also developed the criteria found in Appendix A to assess the effectiveness of disclosure on such topics in connection with these types of proposals.
-Engagement State Street Global Advisors' engagement activities provides a meaningful shareholder tool that we believe protects and enhances the long-term economic value of the holdings in our clients' accounts.
-We conduct issuer-specific engagements with companies to discuss the principles set forth in this Policy, including sustainability-related risks and opportunities.
-In addition, we encourage issuers to increase the amount of direct communication board members have with shareholders.
-We believe direct communication with executive board members and independent non-executive directors is critical to helping companies understand shareholder concerns.
+This share structure best supports the shareholders' right to exercise their proxy vote on matters that are important to the protection of their investment, such as share issuances and other dilutive events, authorization of strategic transactions, approval of a shareholder rights plan, and changes to the corporate bylaws or charter, among others.
+In terms of accountability to shareholders and appropriate checks and balances, we believe there should be annual elections of the full board of directors.